-This document addresses Physical Therapy Services which may be delivered by a Physical Therapist acting within the scope of a professional license.
-This document also addresses the processes associated with Medical Necessity Determinations performed by American Specialty Health (ASH) Clinical Quality Evaluators (CQEs) on services submitted for review.
+This document addresses Occupational Therapy Services which may be delivered by an Occupational Therapist acting within the scope of a professional license.
+This document also addresses the processes associated with Medical Necessity Determinations performed by American Specialty Health (ASH) clinical quality evaluators on services submitted for review.

-14 15 The availability of coverage for rehabilitative and/or habilitative services will vary by benefit design as well as by State and Federal regulatory requirements.
+The availability of coverage for rehabilitative and/or habilitative services will vary by benefit design as well as by State and Federal regulatory requirements.
 Benefit plans may include a maximum allowable rehabilitation benefit, either in duration of treatment or in number of visits or in the conditions covered or type of services covered.
 When the maximum allowable benefit is exhausted or if the condition or service are not covered, coverage will no longer be provided even if the medical necessity criteria described below are met.